noyelseth/rpi-pico-micropython-esp8266-lib/README.md

 </p>

 ## Getting Started with Examples
-The best way to learn **Raspberry Pi Pico Micropython ESP8266 Library** is to understand the examples.
+This is a basic AT Command library for RaspberryPi-Pico, which simplifies the communication process with the ESP8266.
-In the `examples` directory there are an example of complete a HTTP Get/Post Operation using ESP8266.
+The best way to understand the library is with the example shown below, This example shows you how to make a GET/POST request using ESP8266 with the help of the RaspberryPi-Pico.

 ### How to Use Library
 ```python